SamsonYuBaiJian/video-interpolation/README.md

 The experimental data folders for our 4 experiments can be found in the `exps` folder, with the format `exps_{learning_rate}_{batch_size}`.
 Refer to the "Plot Statistics" section to know how to visualise the data.

 ### Generated Images
+Some of our generated samples can be found in the `results` folder:
+- `happiness_facial`: results for a facial expression of happiness from the Human ID Project at the The University of Texas at Dallas.
+- `vimeo_90k_test`: results for the triplet `00001/0830` in Vimeo-90k, which is part of the test set.

 ## Running the Code
 ### Training